Fight coronavirus (COVID-19) transmission at home

 How is COVID-19 spread?

-The virus that causes COVID-19 can be spread by contact with someone who has COVID-19, as well as contact with surfaces or objects that person has touched.
+The virus that causes COVID-19 can be spread by close contact with someone who has COVID-19.
+The COVID-19 virus can also spread by touching surfaces or objects a person with COVID-19 has touched, but the risk is low.

 How can I prepare my home?

-You can reduce potential spread of COVID-19 by cleaning and disinfecting frequently touched surfaces, such as tables, doorknobs, light switches, handles, desks, toilets, faucets and sinks.
+You can reduce potential spread of the coronavirus by cleaning and disinfecting frequently touched surfaces, such as tables, doorknobs, light switches, handles, desks, toilets, faucets and sinks.
+If someone in your home is at higher risk of serious illness due to COVID-19, clean surfaces often.
 Do this daily if someone in your home has COVID-19.

 Start by putting on gloves before cleaning and disinfecting — preferably disposable gloves, so you can throw them away immediately after you're done.
 If you only have reusable gloves, don't use them for any other purposes.
 Thoroughly wash your hands after removing your gloves.